Pausanias Analysis

 English Translation

 They conduct mysteries here.
 Within Heraea there is also a temple dedicated to Pan, as he is native to the Arcadians; of the temple of Hera, other ruins together with its columns still remain.
-Among all those athletes who have arisen among the Arcadians, Damaretos of Heraea surpassed the rest in fame, as he was the first to win the hoplite race at Olympia.
+Among all those athletes who have arisen among the Arcadians, Damaretus of Heraea surpassed the rest in fame, as he was the first to win the hoplite race at Olympia.

 Proper Nouns